 Maximising the effectiveness of data

 We often recommend a less is more approach when developing a new online community.
 This is a great way to manage growth, provide a focused experience for members and ensure internal stakeholder engagement.
 But that doesn’t mean you can’t plan for the future.
-Part of the planning process is reviewing immediate and future opportunities of how community generated data can enhance other aspects of your business.
-One way to do this is plan the data and metadata you need to gather.
+Part of the planning process is reviewing immediate and future opportunities of how community-generated data can enhance other aspects of your business.
+One way to do this is to plan the data and metadata you need to gather.
 A couple of examples would be profile information, content categories and use of #tags.

 The key is to gather as much data as you can that is relevant to your requirements, without fatiguing your members, eroding their trust or breaking the law.
 Being open and honest with your community members about how their data will be used is essential.
 Common sense can go a long way towards knowing if you are pushing data gathering too far.
 As a rule of thumb, if you don’t need to ask for personally identifiable information in order to offer the member a better experience within the community, then don’t ask!
 Bottom line, if you are ever in doubt, consult an expert.